-Without a doubt, the wildlife viewing is the main attraction of Serengeti National Park.
+Without a doubt, wildlife viewing is the main attraction of Serengeti National Park.
 Apart, from its varied wildlife, you can witness the mesmerizing landscape of the park.

-In Serengeti National Park you can easily spot the Big Five of Africa along with millions of wildebeests, zebras, antelopes, crocodile and other varied species of animals can be spotted at Serengeti.
+In Serengeti National Park you can easily spot the Big Five of Africa.
+Along with millions of wildebeests, zebras, antelopes, crocodiles, and other varied species of animals can be spotted at Serengeti.

-You can also visit the Oldupai Gorge and the Kopjes of during your game drives and discover them.
+You can also visit the Oldupai Gorge and the Kopjes during your game drives and discover them.